U.S. lawmakers say they will try to block possible ZTE deal with China

 The U.S. Commerce Department imposed the ban in April after it determined that ZTE had broken an agreement after it pleaded guilty to shipping U.S. goods and technology to Iran.

 The ban has threatened the viability of China’s second-largest telecoms maker by cutting off access to companies that supply 25 to 30 percent of its components.
-Suppliers include some of the biggest U.S. tech companies, including Alphabet Inc’s (GOOGL.O) Google, which licenses its Android operating system to ZTE, and chipmaker Qualcomm Inc (QCOM.O).
+Suppliers include some of the biggest U.S. tech companies, including Alphabet Inc’s Google, which licenses its Android operating system to ZTE, and chipmaker Qualcomm Inc.

 ZTE last week said that it had suspended its main operations.